Kovah/blog.kovah.de/content/en/2020/static-site-hosting-vercel-vs-netlify/index.md

 * The setup process failed several times at Vercel, because you can't limit access to a few single repositories via the Github integration.
 I had to give Vercel full access to all repositories.
 Not cool.
 * There are only minor differences in their interfaces.
 They are simple, it's easy to find your way around.
 Plus for both.
 * Both offer notifications and integrations with other services like Slack.
 While Vercel won't let you configure any notifications, Netlify allows configuration per site, but heavily limits the possible integrations.
 Not really satisfying for both.
-* Vercel allows you to actually browser the generated output that is being deployed.
+* Vercel allows you to actually browse the generated output that is being deployed.
 You can browse the file system and inspect contents of the HTML files.
 * Deployments take a little longer on Vercel: 2 seconds versus 1 second at Netlify.